Chapter 5 : Homo Amelis

 “Shepherd’s pie?”
 I repeated, turning to take my revenge.
 “I thought you might be a little turned off since you received a face full the other night.”

-?” reiterated Amelie, turning her wide grey eyes to face Roxanne.
+“A face full?” reiterated Amelie, turning her wide grey eyes to face Roxanne.

 “You tell them, Roxy,” I grinned at my friend, before turning away to let Amy and Dais force the story out of her.
 I peeked through a curl, trying to catch a glimpse of Mr Delicious.
 He was still sitting there, looking way too perfect.
 I turned back to my friends, who were now laughing their heads off at Roxanne’s story.